ThatTwoDude/NBA-Players-on-a-Roll/index.md

 We’ll focus on points scored, but you could adapt this to shooting %, assists, etc.

+We could also include multiple different categories and assign them specific values to calculate how **Hot** a player is.
+We will not be doing this because I am somewhat lazy.

 The key idea is the **rolling average**:

 $$